 10,000 years ago

-10,000 years ago, the inland ice had receded so far that the High Coast was completely free of ice and much of what is now land was just sea and a few islands back in those days.
+10,000 years ago, the inland ice had receded so far that the High Coast was completely free of ice and much of what is now land was just sea and a few islands back then.

 The Highest Coastline

-About 10,000 years ago, the highest mountain tops stuck out of the sea like small islands and skerries .
+About 10,000 years ago, the highest mountain tops stuck out of the sea as small islands and skerries.
 The waves scoured the mountain sides bare.
 The boundary between these bare, flat rocks and the forest-covered tops is what we now call the Highest Coastline.

-Large hills with tops that were never submerged in the sea after the inland ice had receded are known as “calot hills” in Swedish.
-This is because when these hills were islands, the moraine on the top of the hills wasn’t washed away by the sea and formed a cap, a “calot”.
-Because this was material in which trees could grow, there are forests growing on these moraine caps now.
+Large hills with tops that were never submerged under the sea after the inland ice had receded are known as “calot hills” in Swedish.
+This is because when these hills were islands, the moraine on the top of the hills was not washed away by the sea and formed a cap, or calot.
+Because this was material in which trees could grow, the moraine caps are now covered in forest.

-Shingle is small boulders and stones that have been washed out of the soil by the waves and deposited in one place.
-The movement of the waves causes them to grind against each other, which has given them their round shape.
+Shingle is small boulders and stones that have been washed out of the soil by the waves and deposited in one spot.
+The movement of the waves has caused them to grind together, which gives them their round shape.
 The shingle fields comprise a wide variety of rock types because many of the stones were carried a long way by the ice.
 Shingle fields are sometimes referred to as prehistoric beaches because they were previously located at sea level, but the land uplift has moved them a long way from the current waterline.

-The largest concentration of tunnel caves in Sweden can be found along the High Coast.
-It normally takes about 1,000 years for one to develop.
-The tunnel-shaped caves were originally cracks in the mountain.
-When the land uplift lifted these cracks to shoreline level, they began to be eroded by the sea and the waves.
-Stones and boulders were carried by the force of the waves back and forth into the crack and eventually a cave was formed.
+The highest concentration of tunnel caves in Sweden can be found along the High Coast The tunnel-shaped caves were originally cracks in the rock and normally take about 1,000 years to develop.
+When the land uplift lifted the cracks to shoreline level, they began to be eroded by the sea and the waves.
+Stones and boulders were carried back and forth into the crack by the force of the waves and eventually a cave was formed.
 They are sometimes known as onion caves due to their characteristic onion-like shape.

-As the land slowly rises out of the sea, bays become cut off and gradually evolve into lakes.
-Today you can find evidence that a lake used to be a bay at one time.
-One example is that the lake can contain species that are left over from the time when it was connected to the Gulf of Bothnia.
-For example, marine crustaceans can still be found in some larger lakes in the High Coast, for exampls Skulesjön and Vågsfjärden.
+As land slowly rises out of the sea, bays become cut off and gradually develop into lakes.
+Today you can find evidence that a lake used to be a bay because the lake can contain species that are left over from the time when it was connected to the Gulf of Bothnia.
+For example, marine crustaceans can still be found in some larger lakes in the High Coast such as Skulesjön and Vågsfjärden.

 Ever since the Stone Age, people have left their mark along the High Coast.
-The land that has risen from the sea has already been colonised, which is why there are traces of human activity such as settlements, fishing villages and routes from different ages at different elevations in the landscape.
-This is what distinguishes the High Coast from most other areas, where remains and traces are preserved on top of each other.
+The land that has emerged from the sea has gradually been colonised, which is why there are traces of human activity such as settlements, fishing villages and routes from different ages at different elevations in the landscape.
+This is what distinguishes the High Coast from most other areas, where remains and traces are preserved on top of one another.